-Research in the Aldrich group investigates complex biological phenomena using novel small-molecule probes derived from diversity-oriented synthesis.
+Research in the Aldrich lab investigates complex biological phenomena using novel small-molecule probes to identify new therapeutic strategies for unmet medical needs.
 Our research interests span three major areas of chemical biology:

-- High-Throughput and High-Content Screening to identify small molecules that modulate complex biological pathways.
+(2) High-Throughput and High-Content Screening to identify small molecules that modulate biological pathways implicated in disease states.

-- Exploration of cellular processes that are important in human health using newly discovered small-molecule probes, with the ultimate goal of discovering novel therapeutic strategies for treating diseases.
+(3) Exploration of cellular processes that are important in human health using newly discovered small-molecule probes, with the ultimate goal of discovering new treatments for diseases.

 One particular pathway of interest to our lab is autophagy, an evolutionarily conserved catabolic process critical to cellular homeostasis and innate immunity in which cytosolic content is engulfed in autophagosomes and degraded in lysosomes.
-Chemical biology efforts in our lab investigate the role of the autophagy machinery and regulatory pathways in unconventional protein trafficking, the unfolded protein response, infection, and inflammation.
 Defects in autophagy have been implicated in a number of human diseases, including inflammatory diseases, infectious diseases, neurodegenerative diseases, and cancer.
 The small-molecule probes developed within our lab will facilitate our exploration of autophagy in the context of these highly diverse diseases.

 - B.S.
 (Honors, summa cum laude) 2008, Mercer University (Advisor: Kevin Bucholtz)